 - Check all window and door seals.
 Many homeowners all but throw away money by not inspected and fixing cracks and other air leaks around their doors and windows.
 Even the slightest leak and cause a great deal of energy and warm air to escape from inside the home.
 Be sure this isn’t happening to you.
 While there are some great visual tests you can do yourself, it’s often best and most thorough to contact a professional, such as BelRed, to performance energy audits on your home this time of year to alert you to any problems that may have escaped the untrained eye.
 Remember – a little bit of weatherstripping or caulking can go a long way toward saving you money this winter.
 Now is the time to make sure it’s in place.

 We’ll be following up this post shortly with some additional fall home energy tips to add to your checklist.
 At BelRed, we’re all about high home performance and saving you energy (and money!).
-Don’t hesitate to reach out if you’d like a personalized assessment of the best ways you can prepare for the cold months ahead with BelRed’s help.Tags: Conservation and Utility Savings
+Don’t hesitate to reach out and learn the best ways you can prepare for the cold months ahead with BelRed’s help.Tags: Conservation and Utility Savings